CytoidCommunity/Cytoid-wiki/docs/en/charting/level.json.md

 In order to create level difficulty(-ies), you need to use  **charts** parameter.

-Frist, start with a square bracket: `[`.
+First, start with a square bracket: `[`.
 Then, initialize a new difficulty with a curly bracket: `{`.
 Here are a few parameters you need to use:
 - **type** <Badge text="required" type="error"/>: the difficulty type of the chart.
 Its value **must** be a string and classified as one of three here: `easy`, `hard`, and `extreme`.
 E.g.: `"type": "extreme"`.

 - **name**: the name of the current difficulty, its value **must** be a string.
 E.g.: `"name": "Extra"`.